 top of page

-A place to talk about what hurts - and find a way to live with it.
+A place to talk about what hurts, and find a way to live again

 Hello, I’m Sandrine — and I’m glad you’re here.

-Here, you don’t have to do it alone, and you can arrive as you are.
+Here, you don’t have to do it alone.

-Grief, loss, illness, separation, migration, or the fear of death can shake our sense of safety, identity, and meaning in life.
-This is a natural and deeply human response to experiences that touch us at our core.
+Grief, loss, illness, separation, migration, or life’s uncertainty can shake our sense of safety, identity, and meaning.
+When life touches us at our core, these responses are normal.

-I work with teenagers, adults, and older adults who may be experiencing:
+I work with teenagers, adults, and older adults who are experiencing:

 Grief and loss